5B4AON/aprsrover/docs/compass.md

 ## Quick Start

 To interface an HMC5883L sensor with a Raspberry Pi, you'll need to enable I2C on the Raspberry Pi, connect the sensor's I2C pins (SDA, SCL, VCC, GND) to corresponding pins on the Pi, and then use a Python library to read data from the sensor.

+The HMC5883L I2C address is fixed and cannot be changed.
+It uses the address 0x1E.
+If you need to use multiple HMC5883L sensors, you'll need an I2C multiplexer (like a TCA9548A) to create separate I2C buses for each sensor.
+The multiplexer acts as an intermediary, allowing you to select which sensor to communicate with at any given time.

 1. ### Enable I2C on the Raspberry Pi:
     - Open the Raspberry Pi Configuration menu using sudo raspi-config.